dipdowel/graph1/README.md

 ## ⚠️ Safety and Performance Notes

-- All rendering happens in system memory — no GPU.
+- All rendering happens in system memory — no GPU (unless you enable experimental GPU support via the `gpu` feature flag).
 - Unsafe operations are avoided unless performance requires it.
 - Custom numeric traits are used (`Numeric`) to support generic math.
 - Tests are included to verify precision and corner cases.